RempahRasa/RempahRasaML/README.md

 # RempahRasaML

 ## Introduction
 Repository contains image classification models with 31 classes.
 The models are trained using custom CNN methods and transfer learning to recognize Indonesian spices images.
-Four architectures that we use for transfer learning includes: InceptionV3, DenseNet121, EfficientNetV2B0, and MobileNetV3.
+Five architectures that we use for transfer learning includes: InceptionV3, DenseNet121, EfficientNetV2B0, MobileNetV3, and ResNet50.
 After the training, we find out that the model with the highest accuracy is DenseNet121 architecture with 94.37% accuracy on test dataset.

 ## Spices Classification Model
 ### Dataset